 - 1/4 cup chopped parsley (optional)

-- SPAGHETTI SQUASH: Heat oven to 400.
+- SPAGHETTI SQUASH: Heat oven to 425.
+Use a sharp knife to stab the squash 10-15 times.
+Microwave squash for 4 minutes and allow to cool.
+Slice of the ends of the squash and stand it up vertically.
+Slice squash lengthwise.
 Remove seeds/strings from squash using a spoon.
 Lightly rub the inside of the squash with olive oil.
-Sprinkle with salt, pepper, and garlic powder.
-Roast for 40 minutes or until squash is tender.
+Sprinkle with salt and pepper.
+Roast for 35-45 minutes or until squash is tender.
 Remove squash from oven and allow it to cool for about 10 minutes.
 Use a fork to gently scrape the sides and bottom of the squash to create “spaghetti.”

 - HEALTHY MEAT SAUCE: Heat large skillet over medium heat.
 Add olive oil and allow to cook 1 minute.
 Add onion and garlic.
 Season with salt and pepper.
 Cook until onions begin to turn translucent, about 5 minutes.
 Stir frequently.
-Add ground turkey.
+Add ground meat.
 Season with salt and pepper.
-Cook until turkey is no longer pink, about 8 minutes.
+Cook until meat is no longer pink, about 8 minutes.
 Add basil, diced tomatoes, tomato paste, oregano and thyme.
 Bring mixture to a boil, and then lower heat to medium-low and allow to simmer for 20 minutes or until desired consistency is reached.
-Add honey to taste (I used about 1/2 TBS).
 Stir to combine.
 Season as needed.

 - ASSEMBLY: Top spaghetti squash with 1/4 of the meat sauce.
-Sprinkle with parmesan cheese and chopped parsley (optional).
+Sprinkle with chopped parsley (optional).
 Serve and enjoy.

 FREE: GRAB N" GO BREAKFAST EBOOK